-Second, the Provider contends that the Intermediary's application of the subject limits is unlawful because HCFA's failure to annually update the limits violates program regulations and policy, and statutory provisions.
+Second, the Provider contends that the Intermediary's application of the subject limits is unlawful because HCFA's failure to annually update the limits violates the program's regulations, HCFA's stated intent to update the limits annually, HCFA's manual provisions, and statutory provisions.
 With respect to program regulations, 42 C.F.R. § 405.482(b) states that HCFA will establish "a methodology for determining annual compensation equivalents, considering average physician incomes by specialty and type of location, to the extent possible using the best available data."
 Id.
-The regulations go on to state that "[b]efore the start of a cost reporting period to which limits established under this section will be applied, HCFA will publish a notice in the Federal Register that sets forth the amount of the limits and explains how the limits were calculated.
+The regulations go on to state that "[b]efore the start of a cost reporting period to which limits established under this section will be applied, HCFA will publish a notice in the Federal Register that sets forth the amount of the limits and explains how the limits were calculated."
 42 C.F.R. § 405.482(f)(1).
 Clearly, this unambiguous statement requires annual updating.